mrinal054/gastrointestinal-video-classifier/README.md

 ## Results
 - Result
-    - Experimented 50 times.
+    &check; Experimented 50 times.
-    - Each time training, validation, and test data are picked randomly.
+    &check; Each time training, validation, and test data are picked randomly.

 | No. of incorrect | Without P-scSE3D | With P-scSE3D |
 | :---: | :---: |  :---: |